-If you’re still worried that the bicycle you’re about to buy is stolen, you can always check the bicycle theft register.
-It’s in Dutch, but you should be able to get a good idea of how it works by using Google Translate.
+All that aside, only surefire way to know if what you're buying isn't a stolen bicycle is to check the bicycle theft register.
+It's in Dutch, but you should be able to get a good idea of how it works by using Google Translate.

 What's the Best Bicycle for Amsterdam?

 As far as daily use bicycles go, the holy grail of second-hand bikes in Amsterdam (or even new ones, I suppose) is one that works perfectly but doesn't attract too much attention.

 The general consensus is that the best bicycle for Amsterdam is an "omafiets" (grandma's bicycle) with the following features:

 - Black or similarly generic colour